jamesesc/Drone-Simulator-Project/README.md

 have.
 I had all the classes off the UML, which was quite helpful.

 Mankirat Mann: For this iteration, my main issue was setting up the sqlite database for storing the drone anomalies.
-I spent a good amount of time troubleshooting the JDBC driver in IntelliJ and I had issues with putting the jar file in IntelliJ.
+I spent a good amount of time troubleshooting the JDBC driver in IntelliJ, and I had issues with putting the jar file in IntelliJ.
 And learning the SQL syntax was a little confusing at first because I had only done it on Python before, but I am slowly getting used to it.